michaelschung/apod-map/README.md

 Please note:
 - This app spins down with inactivity, so it may take a while to boot up if no one's accessed it for a while.
 - The app relies on the [OpenAI API](https://platform.openai.com/docs/overview) to extract location data.
 By default, this is using my personal API key, so apologies if that runs out of credits.
-In the future I may add an option to enter your own API key.

 ## Running locally